zuiko21/minimOS/hard/sixtation.md

 Several _fixed_ palettes (both colour and greyscale) have been considered depending on bit depth (not limited to powers of two!), but the most versatile (and relatively simple) option is the use of a suitable **RAMDAC**, preferibly of 24-bit type.
-The well-known **Bt 478** RAMDAC, for inatance, is readily available and pretty adequate for this.
+The well-known **Bt 478** RAMDAC, for instance, is readily available and pretty adequate for this (80 MHz version required).

 ## Storage

 **IDE/CF** and **SD/MMC** interfaces will be provided.
 The latter might be implemented on _bit-banging_, unless the **65SPI** hardware is used.

-_last modified 20190906-2150_
+_last modified 20190907-2351_